pseiler/puppet-lanserver/README.md

 * rewrite *add\_game.sh* to use a markup language like *.xml* or use a little database backend like sqlite
 * let the "lanserver" script enable NAT and disable it again, when it's running
 * Make code more portable to support more distributions like Debian, Ubuntu and openSUSE
+* Support other solutions for the admin to upload a game to the server except ssh/scp.
+Something like uploading a file/directory via non-anonymous ftp user.